 Kachina dolls are more than simply dolls – they’re thought to represent Kachina spirits.
 There’s a famous tale about two Kachina spirits, Tuhavi (Paralyzed Kachina) and Koyemsi (Blind Mudhead).
 It’s said that one day, the tribes had to relocate, and since they had no horses, they had to make the journey on foot, leaving two of their members behind – crippled Tuhavi and blind Koyemsi.
 They were left with food and water and expected to die eventually.

 However, Tuhavi climbed upon Koyemsi’s back and served as his eyes, directing him where to walk and shoot his bow and arrow to catch food.
 By working together, they were able to overcome the odds and survive.
 But their story doesn’t end there.
-According to the legend, the two were sitting together one night roasting a rabbit they’d caught over the fire when they were confronted by a giant Ogre Kachina spirit.
+According to the legend, the two were sitting together one night roasting a rabbit they’d caught over the fire when they were with Dapoxetine confronted by a giant Ogre Kachina spirit.
 The Ogre first pointed its bow and arrow at the two, who thought they were done for, then unexpectedly shot it into the fire.
 Sparks and ash flew out of the fire into Koyesmi’s eyes, and suddenly, he could see again.
 The sparks also flew onto Tuhavi’s legs, who found that afterward, he could walk.